Work Smarter – Not Harder

 3. Evaluate resource allocation and availability

-Consider the resources required for each project, such as team members, budget, and equipment.
+Consider the resources required for each project, such as the project team, budget, and equipment.
 Assess the availability of these resources and identify any constraints or limitations.
 Understanding the resource landscape will help you make informed decisions about resource allocation, ensuring that each project receives the necessary support.

 By gaining a comprehensive understanding of your projects, you can develop a solid foundation for effective time management.